Useful Notes / American Driving Laws

 of reliability that, more than anything else, caused virtually all French, British and Italian makes to succumb in the US market.

 Finally, if you're visiting America and decide to drive someplace touristy, please measure the distance first (and don't forget that 1 mile = 1.6km).
-If you are used to driving across your own country as a day-trip it can be a bit startling to find out that crossing the US by car can take four days
+Therefore, if you are used to driving across your own country as a day-trip, it can be a bit startling to find out that crossing the United States by car can take up to four days

 depending on the direction you are going, the roads you are driving on, and how hard you push yourself.
 There are many stories of tourists (usually German, for some reason), trying to drive from New England to the Rockies "for the weekend".
 This would literally be "driving for the whole